TaleLearnCode/NavigatingTheMaze/Demos/0001-AdoptingServerlessArchitecture.md

 ## Context and Problem

-As a tech startup, we need to build a scalable web application quickly to meet growing user demand.
+As a tech startup, we must quickly build a scalable web application to meet growing user demand.
 Traditional infrastructure solutions would require significant time and resources, which we cannot afford.

 ## Decision Drivers

-- Need for rapid development and deployment to stay competitive
+- There is a need for rapid development and deployment to stay competitive.
 - Limited resources for managing infrastructure
 - Unpredictable traffic patterns requiring automatic scaling
 - Minimizing operational overhead to focus on core development